Spanish Subject Pronouns: When and How to Use Pronouns in Spanish (Spain and Latin America)

 This usage is specific to Spain and would likely be understood but not used in the same way in Latin American countries, where they might say it in highly formal situations.

-6. Personal Pronouns in Latin American Spanish: vos for singular, ustedes for plural
+7. Personal pronouns in Latin American Spanish: vos for singular, ustedes for plural

-In some countries in South America, like Argentina, Uruguay, Paraguay, and certain regions in Colombia, Venezuela, and Chile, people use a different word instead of “you”.
+In some countries in South America, like Argentina, Uruguay, Paraguay, and certain regions in Colombia, Venezuela, and Chile, people use a different word instead of “you” as one of the Spanish subject pronouns.

 It’s called “vos“, and it’s like a more casual way of saying “you”.
 This phenomenon is called “voseo” in Spanish.